 At the end of Pololu valley lies a picturesque black sand beach.

-In Pololu Valley, a lush tropical forest surrounds 500-foot-high cliffs and fronts an ocean that often has high surf and rough waves.
-Black sand forms the beach, while the crashing waves and large boulders make this beach one of the most spectacular beaches to ever visit.
-We don’t recommend novice swimmers venture out into these shores.
-Don’t risk being swept away by the undertow and rip tides that frequent the coast.
+In Pololu Valley, a lush tropical forest surrounds 500-foot-high cliffs and fronts, an ocean that often has high surf and rough waves.
+Black sand forms the beach, while the crashing waves and large boulders make this beach one of the most spectacular beaches ever.
+We don’t recommend novice swimmers venture out into these shores and don’t risk being swept away by the undertow and rip tides that frequent the coast.

 Hikers can discover giant dunes and an army of thick-trunked ironwood trees that protect the valley from floodwaters, along with one of the trails behind the beach.
 Cutting through the dunes takes you to the other side of the valley—and along the coast, another set of trails leads inland into more valleys.

 4. The Hike from Pololu to Honokane Nui